 - Your favorite tea or packaged cookies – get some for yourself, too, so you can enjoy them at the same time!

-The long-distance relationship gifts you send your partner will remind them of you every day, and #bless them with that feeling of your physical presence.
+The long-distance relationship gifts you send your partner will remind them of you every day, and give them a small feeling of your physical presence.

 3. Assign each other cute, personalized pet names

 After all, finding creative ways to build intimacy is the name of the game for long-distance.
-Assigning each other special nicknames – and keeping those as their contact info in your phone – in your phone strengthens your bond.
+Assigning each other special nicknames – and keeping those as their contact info in your phone – in your phone keeps the relationship adoring, fun, and sentimental.